When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Biology 20

-- Interview - Selected applicants will be contacted for an interview.
+- Online interview - Selected applicants will be contacted for an interview.

 - Biosafety Course Requirement - Biosafety is mandatory for all students in the MLA program to ensure compliance with the Human Pathogens and Toxins Act.
 A biosafety course will be delivered online using Moodle.
 Students will be directed on deadlines and completion requirements during program specific orientation.
 If course requirements are not met, access to designated labs may be denied.